Bernard Berkhout

 Bernardus Johannes Berkhout (born 18 April 1961, Santpoort, the Netherlands) is a family doctor, best known as a jazz clarinetist.

 Medicine

 Berkhout studied medicine at the University of Leiden, the Netherlands, where he graduated in 1992.
 From 1992 until 2005, he worked as a doctor of orthopaedic medicine in Amsterdam (Kliniek Jan van Goyen Kade, Medisch Centrum Noord).
-From 1997 until 2000, he specialized to become a general practitioner.
+From 1997 until 2000, he specialized in becoming a general practitioner.
 Since 2002, he has been working as a GP in Dordrecht, the Netherlands.